-We investigate in \autoref{sec:cmplx} the complexity of boundedness.
-It can grow very high depending on the type of underlying system, but this is the usual state of things with WSTS---e.g.\ the non multiply-recursive lower bound for coverability in lossy channel systems of \citet{CS-lics08} also applies to boundedness---and does not prevent tools to be efficient on case studies.
+We investigate in \autoref{sec:cmplx} the complexity of trace boundedness.
+It can grow very high depending on the type of underlying system, but this is the usual state of things with WSTS---e.g.\ the non multiply-recursive lower bound for coverability in lossy channel systems of \citet{CS-lics08} also applies to trace boundedness---and does not prevent tools to be efficient on case studies.
 Although there is no hope of finding general upper bounds for all WSTS, we nevertheless propose a generic proof recipe, based on a detailed analysis of our decidability proof, which results in tight upper bounds in the cases of lossy channel systems and affine counter systems.
-In the simpler case of Petri nets, we demonstrate that boundedness is \textsc{ExpSpace}-hard, but that the size of the associated bounded expression can be non primitive recursive.
+In the simpler case of Petri nets, we demonstrate that trace boundedness is \textsc{ExpSpace}-hard (matching the \textsc{ExpSpace} upper bound from~\citep{Schmitz11}), but that the size of the associated bounded expression can be non primitive-recursive.

-Beyond coverability, and as further evidence to the interest of boundedness for the verification of WSTS, we show that all $\omega$-regular word properties can be checked against the set of infinite traces of bounded $\infty$-effective cd-WSTS, resulting in a non-trivial recursive class of WSTS with decidable liveness (\autoref{sub:declive}).
-Liveness properties are in general undecidable in cd-WSTS \citep{undecLCS,lrpn}: techniques for propositional linear-time temporal logic (LTL) model checking are not guaranteed to terminate \citep{emerson,fwlcs} or limited to subclasses, like Petri nets~\citep{ltlpn}.
-As a consequence of our result, action-based (aka transition-based) LTL model checking is decidable for cd-WSTS (\autoref{sub:decltl}), whereas state-based properties are undecidable for bounded cd-WSTS \citep{racs}.
+Beyond coverability, and as further evidence to the interest of trace boundedness for the verification of WSTS, we show that all $\omega$-regular word properties can be checked against the set of infinite traces of trace bounded $\infty$-effective cd-WSTS, resulting in a non trivial recursive class of WSTS with decidable liveness (\autoref{sub:declive}).
+Liveness properties are in general undecidable in cd-WSTS~\citep{undecLCS,lrpn}: techniques for propositional linear-time temporal logic (LTL) model checking are not guaranteed to terminate~\citep{emerson,fwlcs} or limited to subclasses, like Petri nets~\citep{ltlpn}.
+As a consequence of our result, action-based (aka transition-based) LTL model checking is decidable for cd-WSTS (\autoref{sub:decltl}), whereas state-based properties are undecidable for trace bounded cd-WSTS \citep{racs}.